Kevin Oghenetega Tamaraebi Bukumo Abraham, Popularly known as Tammy Abraham is a striker who plays for Serie A club Roma.

 Tammy Abraham loves to flaunt his assets online, especially his cars.
 He has pictured several cars, including a BMW, a Ferrari 488, an Audi RS8, an Audi Q7, and a Range Rover.

 It is difficult to tell if Tammy owns a house or how many homes he has in his possession.
 However, the fact is that he now lives in Italy in a rented apartment.

-Salary, market value, and Net Worth
+Market value and Net Worth

-Tammy Abraham earns a yearly salary of 4,100,000 pounds in Roma.
 The England international currently commands a market value of 38 million Euros which is above average for his age.

 Tammy Abraham is very successful and earns quite well for himself.
-Following his senior career between Chelsea F.C and Roma, he has been able to accumulate an estimated net worth of 8 million dollars.
+Following his senior career between Chelsea F.C. and Roma, he has been able to accumulate an estimated net worth of 8 million dollars.

 Tammy Abraham’s Salary: How Much Does He Earn Per Week?

 As fans, we often wonder about the financial aspects of our favourite players’ careers.
 Let me delve into Tammy Abraham’s salary and shed light on how much he earns per week.